 Indeed, these shows were essentially where the lighter, happy-ending Romantic Operettas went after Operetta itself had become thoroughly discredited.
 In the Forties and Fifties, the lighter forms of Romantic Operetta could reinvent themselves as Musical Plays, but after the Musical Play genre started becoming more serious and intellectual, as I discussed above, that option pretty much went out the window.

 Rodgers’ follow-up to No Strings, Do I Hear a Waltz? flopped too, despite a score and lyrics (the latter contributed here by none other than Stephen Sondheim) on a par with those in that show, and a much more interesting and satisfying book.
-A lot of Sondheim fanatics seem to think they’re not allowed to like this show because Sondheim himself didn’t like it, and so they come up with all sorts of ridiculous reasons why it isn’t the lovely show that it obviously is…basically the same thing they do with Phantom of the Opera, only here they’re always very careful to blame the concept for any fundamental problems, not the authors.
+A lot of Sondheim fanatics seem to think they’re not allowed to like this show because Sondheim himself didn’t like it, and so they come up with all sorts of ridiculous reasons why it isn’t the lovely show that it obviously is…basically the same thing they do with Andrew Lloyd Webber’s shows, only here they’re always very careful to blame the concept for any fundamental problems, not the authors.
 In reality, as far as anyone can tell, Sondheim only hated this show because he had a bad time working with Richard Rodgers and had a whole bunch of irrational negative associations it.

 In fact, this was a wonderful show…maybe not as substantive a masterpiece as A Funny Thing Happened on the Way to the Forum or most of the stuff Sondheim would do after 1970, but certainly much better in every aspect than his previous cult flop Anyone Can Whistle.
 The source material is one of Arthur Laurents’ own plays, The Time of the Cuckoo, which had also been adapted into a Katharine Hepburn movie under the name Summertime.
 It is a sophisticated and characterful piece, richly romantic but with a strong undercurrent of subtle darkness.